MercersKitchen/BYOD/README.md

 ### Driver Information and Installation
 NOTE: Internet Connection Drivers are crucial and must be installed separately
-- Windows Update is safest (and easiest) way to update and install additional drivers
+- Windows Update is safest (and easiest) way to update and install additional drivers Finding information about Drivers
+- Use Windows Device Manager (Windows 7: Control Panel / Hardware and Sound / Devices and Printers)
+- Device Manager / Properties for Component / Details / Hardware IDs
+- Alternative
+  - RightClick on ICON with !
+  - See Troubleshoot, Google Full Driver Name
+-

 Important URLs used to Research Information
 - https://www.pcilookup.com